Shnatsel/wondermagick/README.md

 ### Libraries

 - [image-rs](https://github.com/image-rs/image/): does all the heavy lifting for `wondermagick`.
-- [WUFFS](https://github.com/google/wuffs/): memory-safe image decoders that compile to C. No CLI interface or encoding support.
+- [WUFFS](https://github.com/google/wuffs/): memory-safe image decoders that compile to C. No support for encoding images or operations like resize.
 If you cannot adopt Rust, at least use these.